FurryCoders/FALocalRepo/README.md

     Like 'force' but it will prevent interrupting the download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited amount of users).
     * `noindex`<br>
     Do not update indexes after completing the download.
+    * `dbonly`<br>
+    Do not save any file during download/update, save submissions only in the database.
     * `quit`<br>
     Quits the program when the current operation is completed.